MaayanLab/clustergrammer-docs/docs/index.rst

 Welcome to Clustergrammer's Documentation!
 ------------------------------------------
-Clustergrammer is a web-based tool for visualizing high-dimensional data (e.g. a matrix) as an interactive and shareable hierarchically clustered heatmap.
+Clustergrammer is a web-based tool for visualizing and analyzing high-dimensional data (e.g. a matrix) as an interactive and shareable hierarchically clustered heatmap.
 Clustergrammer's front end (:ref:`clustergrammer_js`) is built using `D3.js`_ and its back end (:ref:`clustergrammer_py`) is built using `Python`_.
 Clustergrammer produces highly interactive visualizations that enable intuitive exploration of high-dimensional data and has several optional biology-specific features (e.g. enrichment analysis; see :ref:`biology_specific_features`) to facilitate the exploration of gene-level biological data.
 Press play or interact with the gene-expression demo below to see some of Clustergrammer's interactive features and refer to :ref:`interacting_with_viz` for more information:

 .. raw:: html